lilibethlangat/PHASE1_PROJECT/README.md

 - Shortlist aircraft models with proven declining accident trends.
 Use models like Cessna 182 or  as benchmark candidates for further cost-benefit analysis.

-- Perform cost tradeoffs — cross-check insurance premiums, fuel efficiency, and maintenance costs for top safe models to determine which option balances safety and profitability.
+- Perform cost tradeoffs, cross-check insurance premiums, fuel efficiency, and maintenance costs for top safe models to determine which option balances safety and profitability.

 - Investigate why certain flight purposes lead to higher risks.

+## Tableau Dashboard

+Feel free to interact with the visualization online on my [Aircraft Recommendation Tableau Dashboard](https://public.tableau.com/views/AIRCRAFTRECOMMENDATIONDASHBOARD/AIRCRAFTRECOMMENDATIONDASHBOARD?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## For more Information
-See the full analysis in the [Jupyter notebook](Aircraft_recommendation.ipynb) or review this presentation For more information contact me at  [Lilibeth Chepngetich Langat](mailto:beth13lilib@gmail.com)
+See the full analysis in the [Jupyter notebook](Aircraft_recommendation.ipynb) or review this [presentation](Aircraft_recommendation.pdf)

+For more information contact me at  [Lilibeth Chepngetich Langat](mailto:beth13lilib@gmail.com)

 # Repository Structure